 Ms. King has served as a member of our Board since 2020.
 Ms. King began her career at International Business Machines Corporation ("IBM"), where she held various engineering, business and management positions, including as Vice President of Semiconductor Solutions.
 After over 25 years at IBM, from September 2001 to March 2008, Ms. King served as Chief Executive Officer and on the board of directors of AMI Semiconductor, Inc., a publicly-traded designer and manufacturer of semiconductor products for customers in the automotive, medical and industrial markets, which was later acquired by ON Semiconductor Corporation.
 Ms. King served on the board of directors of Analog Devices, Inc., a publicly-traded manufacturer of precision high-performance integrated circuits used in analog and digital signal processing applications, from June 2003 to March 2008.
-From October 2008 to August 2012, Ms. King served as the President and Chief Executive Officer of Standard Microsystems Corporation, which was later acquired by Microchip Technology Inc., where she also served as a member of the board of directors of QLogic Corporation, a developer of high performance server and storage networking connectivity products, from April 2013 to August 2016.
+From October 2008 to August 2012, Ms. King served as the President and Chief Executive Officer of Standard Microsystems Corporation, which was later acquired by Microchip Technology Inc., where she also served as a member of the board of directors.
+Ms. King served as a member of the board of directors.
+Ms. King served as a member of the board of directors of QLogic Corporation, a developer of high performance server and storage networking connectivity products, from April 2013 to August 2016, and as its Executive Chairman from August 2015 to August 2016.
 Ms. King also served on the board of directors of Cirrus Logic, Inc., a publicly-traded semiconductor supplier specializing in high-precision analog and digital signal processing components, from October 2013 to August 2018.
 Since January 2014, Ms. King has served on the board of directors of Skyworks Solutions, Inc., a publicly-traded manufacturer of high-performance analog semiconductors with operations and facilities located worldwide.
 Ms. King also served as a member of the board of directors of Idacorp, an electrical power utility company, from November 2006 to May 2021.
-Ms. King received an A.A.S and A.A. from the State University of New York, Orange County Community College in 1973.
-Ms. King received a B.S. from the Fairleigh Dickinson University in 1976 in Electrical Engineering.
+Ms. King received an A.A.S and A.A. from t

-OTHER PUBLIC COMPANY BOARDS

-CURRENT: PAST FIVE YEARS:
+Skyworks Solutions

-Skyworks Solutions Cirrus Logic (until 2018)
+- Cirrus Logic (until 2018)

-Idacorp (until 2021)
+- Idacorp (until 2021)

-QLogic (until 2016)
+- QLogic (until 2016)